ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ![](/assets/2024-01-06/chesterton.webp)
 <sub>History is not a study of the past, it is about learning how we got here.</sub>

-Often, much of this context is not readily apparent or documented.
+Often, a lot of context is not readily apparent or documented.
 Companies with comprehensive documentation are rarer than unicorns.
 The context isn't immediately evident; it needs to be teased out and extracted by patient, technically skilled engineers adept at proactively collaborating across organizational boundaries.

 ## So what do I expect from Senior Engineers?
 **An accomplished Senior Engineer is expected to exhibit STATESMANSHIP, complemented by a proficiency in [Influence Without Authority](https://www.goodreads.com/en/book/show/123686).**

 A highly effective senior engineer is expected to navigate org boundaries and acquire context.
 They are expected to build relationships, form personal networks, create win-win situations, pick the right battles, resolve conflicts, [be an effective heretic...](https://medium.com/@royrapoport/that-burning-feeling-when-youre-right-cee8b8d05492)

-In fact, I firmly believe that a senior engineer's role should carry fundamental expectations of statesmanship, including mentorship, collaboration, negotiation, creating win-win situations, and the exercise of influence without authority.
+In fact, I firmly believe that a senior engineer's role should carry fundamental expectations of statesmanship: mentorship, collaboration, negotiation, creating win-win situations, and the exercise of influence without authority.
 These attributes should be assessed both in the hiring process and when considering engineers for senior+ positions.

 ## How do companies get this wrong?
 It's not uncommon for companies to tolerate Senior Engineers with less-than-ideal "soft skills" solely because of their "technical prowess".